Ross McCrorie

-Ross McCrorie (born 18 March 1998) is a Scottish professional footballer who plays as a right-back, right wing-back, or defensive midfielder for club Bristol City and the Scotland national team.
+Ross McCrorie (born 18 March 1998) is a Scottish professional footballer who plays as a right-back, right wing-back, or defensive midfielder for Scottish Premiership club Rangers and the Scotland national team.

-McCrorie has previously played for Rangers, Ayr United, Dumbarton, Portsmouth and Aberdeen.
+McCrorie has previously played for Ayr United, Dumbarton, Portsmouth, Aberdeen and Bristol City.
 He captained the Scotland under-21 team, and made his full international debut for Scotland in 2024.

 Club career

 Early careers and loans out

 McCrorie, alongside his twin brother Robby (a goalkeeper), worked his way through the Rangers youth system, becoming captain of their U20s side.
 McCrorie joined Scottish League One side Ayr United on loan in February 2016, playing fifteen times and scoring twice as Ayr won promotion.

 After signing a new contract in December 2016, at the same time as his brother, he joined his former coach at Rangers, Ian Durrant, at Scottish Championship side Dumbarton on a loan deal until the end of the season.